 An introduction to digital illustration using image editing, vector graphics, and digital drawing and painting to extend and augment a student's skills using analog media and methods.
 Assignments emphasize traditional illustration skills such as visual problem solving, rendering, and drawing, while exploring the digital possibilities to execute the artwork.
-Cross-utilizing software and mixing media are encouraged.
+Crossutilizing software and mixing media are encouraged.
 A range of exercises and projects gives the student experience in a variety of design applications.
 The relationship of illustration with other fields such as animation, graphic design and painting is examined.
 Art and design software standard to the industry will be utilized.
-Note: This course is not offered this catalog year.